Vladimire87/Odin-Project-Landing-Page/README.md

 # Odin-Project-Landing-Page

 This project is a web page layout created using HTML and CSS.
-The main objective of this project is to create a responsive web page that has four main sections and a footer.
+The main objective of this project is to create a web page that has four main sections and a footer.

 Note: Only one CSS file is needed for this project.